IceyLeagons/Icicle/CONTRIBUTING.md

 Most pull requests are happily accepted, but larger changes may have an impact on the maintainability of the project, and require more consideration.

+Our project uses the [gitmoji](https://gitmoji.dev/) standard for commit messages, please apply the respective emoji to your commit message as well!

 ### Pull Request Process (checklist)

 1. Ensure that your code is clean of unused imports, dependencies and so on.